-- a. be passing all classes in current term

-- b. maintain at least a 2.5 GPA

-- c. not have lost credit due to attendance the previous semester

-- d. currently be within the attendance policy

-- e. not owe WCPS any fines

-- f. be a student of good character

-- g. have no major discipline issues (as determined by the advisor and principal)
+- a. be passing all classes. - b. be maintaining a 2.5 Grade Point Average. - c. not have lost credit due to attendance the previous semester. - d. currently be within the attendance policy. - e. be a student in good standing. - f. not owe WCPS any fines. - g. be a student of good character. - h. have no major discipline issues. (as determined by the advisor and principal)